 The upper byte of the Device ID / Revision Register must be 0x22 for the GT34TS04A.
 The lower byte holds the revision value which is vendor-specific.
+This register is not available on EE1004-v devices.

 Table 7.12 TSE Device ID/Revision Register